 The observable universe is some 93 billion light-years across.
 The whole universe is almost certainly much larger than that.
 But we still don't know whether or not it's infinite.

 Think of it this way: in a single second, light travels around 300,000 kilometers (186,000 miles).
-The distance that light traveling at this speed travels in a year is called a light-year.
+The distance that light covers in a year is called a light-year.
 The observable universe is 93 billion light-years across.
-What lies beyond that, we don't know — we can't observe it in any possible way and we're not really sure.
+What lies beyond that, we don't know -- we can't observe it in any possible way and we're not really sure.

-Although astronomers have frantically looked for an answer, we also don't know if the universe is infinite or not — and to make matters even more complicated, "infinite" might also mean more than one thing.
+Although astronomers have frantically looked for an answer, we also don't know if the universe is infinite or not.
+And to make matters even more complicated, "infinite" might also mean more than one thing.

 Table of contents

 For starters, the fact that we know the observable universe to be 93 billion light-years across is astonishing -- that's a great story in itself, and you can read about it extensively here -- but how do we know it?
 Well, the story starts out with an Austrian mathematician and physicist called Christian Doppler.